 Fold in the shredded mozzarella and cheddar, and then pour the mixture into the lined ramekins evenly diving it.

 You can either trim the excess crescent dough and place on top of egg mixture or fold it over.
 Whichever way works best for you.

 The last step before putting them in your egg soufflés into the oven is to top them with the remaining cheese.
 Bake for 30-35 minutes.
 The time is always dependent upon your oven.
 Ultimately you want them to be a nice flaky golden brown and the cheese melted.

 Allow them to cool for at least 10 minutes so the eggs can settle and so you don’t burn yourself.
 Hot eggs on the roof of your mouth don’t feel good.
 Trust me and my greedy experience.
 Save the roof of your mouth, and let them cool a bit.

 Interested in making a 3 Cheese Egg Souffle?
-Pin for later using the buttons below.
+Pin for later.